 insurance, pensions, rent and repatriation.

 Cayman Islands Labour Law

 A redundancy is a form of “fair dismissal” provided it is carried out in accordance with the Labour Law.
+Redundancy is defined in Cayman Islands Law as “a situation in which, by virtue of a lack of customers or of orders, retrenchment, the installation of labour-saving machinery an employer’s going out of business, force majeure or any other reason, tasks which a person was last employed to perform no longer exist.”
 The Law provides for preference in employment.
 If a group of persons carrying out a specific role within an organization are to be made redundant, the Law requires that preference be given according to immigration status.
 It follows that work permit holders are expected to be made redundant before permanent residents, permanent residents are expected to be made redundant before the spouse of a Caymanian holding a Residency and Employment Rights Certificate, and Caymanians are expected, by Law, to be the last to face redundancy.
 This is entirely academic if a business is closing down.
 All persons (without regard to immigration status) will likely be made redundant together.
 That is perfectly lawful.